qiuyliu/PUI2017_uc288/HW5_uc288/README.md

     * I downloaded it manually and extracted the files from the ZIP file and uploaded it to my GitHub repo.
 I used the RAW download link to read the files in my homework.
     * I got the link of GDP data from **Rachel Lim Xin Rong**
     * I also shared to **Rachel Lim Xin Rong** that the link in my repository can be used to download the data to make her work reproducible.

+For the data exploration plotting, I had some discussions with **Rachel Lim Xin Rong** and **Gaurav Bhardwaj** to understand which values are being plotted and how they did their plots.
+I adjusted mine based on the results I saw from their plots.

+For the modelling part, I consulted with **Rachel Lim Xin Rong** regarding the weights she used in hers and she pointed out that 1 is the default value in the scipy function for WLS so replacing infinity with 1 made sense.
+I also got the polyfit from **Rachel** and how to plot it.